 There is no specific syllabus for the module as it is anticipated that the role and experiences of students undertaking this module are likely to vary with their chosen degree programme.

 Indicative Bibliography:

 Please note the essential reads and other indicative reading are subject to annual review and update.
+Please ensure correct referencing format is being followed as per University Harvard Referencing Guidance.

 Essential Reads